TrainAsONE/trainasone-connectiq/README.md

 TrainAsONE Connect IQ app

 This is a prototype Connect IQ app to download workouts from the https://trainasone.com AI running coach.
-It is *extremely* barebones.
+It is quite barebones.

 Requirements
 - Garmin device or simulator with ConnectIQ 2.x & advanced workouts (see below)